f5devcentral/DevSecOps-Workshop/docs/class1/module3/lab1/lab1.rst

     cluster_ca_certificate = base64decode(var.cluster_ca_certificate)
     }

-* Modify this plan (line 12) with your AKS server URL.
+* Modify this plan

+  * line 12 - with your AKS server URL.
 You can find this URL in your kubeconfig file.
+  * line 49 - with your ACR registry.
+You can retrieve this fqdn from the module 1.

 * Commit and push the change to your GitHub

 Check your first pipeline execution